FrankSzendzielarz/SorobanRPCSDK/docs/tutorials/soroban-authorizations.md

         {
             invokeHostFunctionOp = new InvokeHostFunctionOp()
             {
-                auth = [], // No authorization needed for this example hostFunction = new HostFunction.HostFunctionTypeInvokeContract()
+                auth = [], // Authorization will be added later after simulation hostFunction = new HostFunction.HostFunctionTypeInvokeContract()
                 {
                     invokeContract = new InvokeContractArgs()